Shwshank/react-location-app/README.md

 Install and run json-server <br>
 `npm i -g json-server` <br>

 By default, json-server runs on port 3000, same as react.
-So, json-server needs to e run on a diffrent port eg. 5000 `cd json-server` <br>
+So, json-server needs to e run on a diffrent port eg. 5000 <br>

+`cd json-server` <br>

 `json-server --p 5000 db.json --watch` <br>

 In the project directory, you can run: